bright/new-www/_posts/2017-10-23-the-importance-of-timeouts.md

 - a database query, statement
 - a database pool interaction
 - a thread pool interaction
-- an API client e.g. http, soap, smtp
+- an API client e.g. HTTP, SOAP, SMTP

 I will describe how to deal with the cases in the following posts.